fomightez/dataframe2img/README.md

 ----

 Related:
-Keep in mind for some styles you can save it as HTML, e.g., [here](https://stackoverflow.com/a/71219735/8508004), and could probably place that code in as HTML cell or wrappted in markdown cell.
+Keep in mind for some styles you can save it as HTML, e.g., [here](https://stackoverflow.com/a/71219735/8508004), and could probably place that code in as HTML cell or wrapped in markdown cell.

 -----